eveilyeverafter/HMMancestry/README.md

 ![alt tag](/logo.pdf)

-The package fbgenotyper was designed to infer recombination breakpoints, hotspots, and coldspots in high-throughput, next-generation sequence data, even when sequencing coverage is relatively low.
-Currently, fbgenotyper handles three types of data:
+The package HMMancestry was designed to infer recombination breakpoints, hotspots, and coldspots in high-throughput, next-generation sequence data, even when sequencing coverage is relatively low.
+Currently, HMMancestry handles three types of data:

 1) Haploid yeast data where each of four spores of a tetrad are genotyped.
 * Low throughput for the experimenter since it requires tetrad dissection.